 Recently a friend, who also happens to be a writer (a professional one rather than someone like me) on all things cycling, asked me if I had any thoughts I might like to contribute to an article he was putting together on sustainability in cycling; turns out I had a few.

 It’s a wide-ranging subject that includes a warming climate, issues around resource extraction such as land rights and pollution, as well as worker abuses, and is a topic that is frequently on my mind.
 I’ve had a part-written draft kicking around for a while, but, aside from being an engineer rather than environmentalist and wondering what right I could possibly have to contribute to the topic at all, writing on sustainability can be difficult.
 Inevitably there are those who feel victimised by any discussion of unsustainable or damaging behaviour, those who feel the whole thing around the crises of climate and ecosystem collapse is lefty nonsense, and those who will inevitably find reasons to attack the writer on the basis of that writer being a hypocrite.
 With respect to that latter, the charge of hypocrisy may well be impossible to avoid; humans are so numerous and, in developed nations, so energy hungry, that pretty much every behaviour we engage in has an impact.
 We also live in a framework that makes it very difficult to exist without significant impact; a framework that, for example, encourages people to feel good about buying a bamboo toothbrush while simultaneously sleepwalking through a lifetime of devastatingly unsustainable choices, such as driving an SUV to the supermarket to buy a bamboo toothbrush.

-Life in the west is conducted in a way that considers the environment, the ecosystem within which we live as being separate from our everyday lives; it’s somewhere to go and have a picnic at the weekend (and leave behind a heap of garbage), a place to “rip” on the trails, or to watch with David Attenborough on telly rather than something on which our very existence is fundamentally dependent.
+Life in the west is conducted in a way that considers the environment, the ecosystem within which we live as being separate from our everyday lives; it’s somewhere to go and have a picnic at the weekend (and leave behind a heap of garbage), a place to “shred” on the trails, or to watch with David Attenborough on telly rather than something on which our very existence is fundamentally dependent.